ocaml/oasis/README-omake.txt

  - BuildType: OMake

-   in all sections for libraries, executables, and documents (or just globally)
+   in all sections for libraries and executables (or just globally)

  - If you want to use the install plugin:
    InstallType: OMake

- - In documents, use
+ - In documents, change:
+   Type: OMake

+   Also, use
      XOMakePath and XOMakeLibraries
    instead of
      XOCamlbuildPath and XOCamlbuildLibraries

 After that, don't forget to run "oasis setup".
 This generates a bunch of files.
-After that, you are ready, and e.g.
+After that, you are ready to go, and e.g.

 ocaml setup.ml -build